ResistancePlatform/resistance-core/README.md

 See important security warnings on the
 [Security Information page](https://z.cash/support/security/).

-**Zcash is experimental and a work-in-progress.** Use at your own risk.
+**Resistance is experimental and a work-in-progress.** Use at your own risk.

 ####  :ledger: Deprecation Policy